PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 preserving NumPy-exact valid outputs, all allowed ops, statistics, fixed point, and the production call.
 Validate sequentially, commit and push, and do not create a pull request.

+## NCHW-to-NHWC elementwise roundtrip correction: completed state

+All twenty-eight former strict xfails are green.
+The corrected raw owner is 705 lines and constructs one `ModelIRGraphIndex`; it performs no legacy producer or consumer-map rebuilds.
+Indexed input/output setters and one batched indexed removal keep the same index current across multiple matches.

+Before mutation, each candidate proves exact unary/binary and Transpose arity, unique ordered producers, private intermediate consumers, complete positive rank-four physical shapes, compatible dynamic signatures, matching dtypes, valid logical/physical layout annotations, and exact old/new elementwise broadcast results.
+Both pre and post permutation inputs now require immutable, private, unquantized INT32 TensorIR and NumPy buffers with exact values, shape, signature, and no runtime producer.

+Non-scalar NHWC constants are rank-expanded and transposed into NCHW only after their metadata and original broadcast have been proven.
+Private constants are updated locally; constants with public or nonlocal consumers are cloned with their dtype, quantization, layout, and ONNX provenance preserved.
+Dynamic output signatures, logical/physical layout, and per-axis QDIM are remapped from NHWC to NCHW for intermediate, canonical output, and transformed constant tensors.
+A zero-match invocation is now a complete no-op and does not prune.

+Validation completed sequentially as follows:

+- corrected focused contract: `64 passed in 0.62s`;
+- corrected focused contract, the two preceding attention contracts, six adjacent extracted bridge/collapse contracts, and ordered architecture
+  suite: `877 passed in 19.11s`;
+- TensorFlow-import-blocked optional-boundary suite: `11 passed in 9.52s`;
+- focused-test Ruff and Python compilation/whitespace checks: passed;
+- the central lowerer retains exactly two pre-existing Ruff findings.

+No real-model conversion or broad direct-suite repeat was added.
+Public API, CLI, artifacts, dependencies, corpus profiles, exclusions, operation tiers, the ordered production call, and TensorFlow isolation are unchanged.
+The 705-line count is descriptive only; 2,000 remains the ONNX operation-count tier threshold.
+PR #952 remains closed; no pull request was created, reopened, or updated.

+At restart, mechanically extract the corrected 705-line `_optimize_transpose_elementwise_roundtrip_nchw_nhwc_chains` owner into a focused pass module.
+Keep the historical lowerer private name as a one-return wrapper and preserve the ordered production call.
+Prove corrected checkpoint/ module AST identity and direct owner/wrapper equality for valid, multiple, dynamic, constant-remap/clone, layout/QDIM, permutation-ownership, missing- metadata, public-boundary, reverse-topology, duplicate-producer, and zero-match cases.
+Validate sequentially, commit and push, and do not create a pull request.